How can I domesticate or register a foreign judgment in Arizona?

 The Domestication Process

-To get started on domesticating the foreign judgment in Arizona, you must procure an authenticated or exemplified copy of your original foreign judgment.
+To get started on domesticating the foreign judgment in Arizona (sometimes referred to as registering the foreign judgment in Arizona), you must procure an authenticated copy or exemplified copy of your original foreign judgment.
 Please note that this is different from a certified copy of the judgment.
 To receive the authenticated copy of your judgment, you need to contact the court that originally issued the judgment and receive the authenticated copy of the judgment from that court.
 Once you have the authenticated judgment from the original court, you can begin the domestication process of the foreign judgment in Arizona.

 Next you need to file an application of filing foreign judgment with the court and provide the authenticated copy of your judgment to the clerk’s office of any superior court in Arizona.
 The court is then to treat the judgment as an Arizona judgment for purpose of collection.
 This means that you can record the domesticated judgment in any Arizona county and that it will be a lien on the real property owned by the judgment debtor in the county in which it is recorded.
 This also means that you are able to start any collection process available under law such as garnishment of earnings and non-earnings, writs of execution, etc.